Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity in quantum information theory and many-body physics

 \section{Quantum complexity in quantum information theory and many-body physics}

 Quantum information (QI) theory and complexity inform each other in many ways.
 We focus on three.
 First, QI theory shows that complexity governs a resource consumed in operational tasks (Sec.~\ref{sec_qi_operational}).
 Second, complexity distinguishes topological phases (Sec.~\ref{sec_qi_topo}).
 Third, a QI-theoretic quantity---entanglement entropy---bounds complexity under certain conditions (Sec.~\ref{sec_qi_entnglmt}).\footnote{We already discussed another connection between complexity and entanglement in the context of Nielsen's complexity in section \ref{sec:NielsenBinding}.
-There, we saw that very special definitions of complexity are completely fixed by the entanglement and R\'enyi entropies.} Finally, the output of probability distributions also serves as a tool to bound complexity (Sec.~\ref{ssec:concentration}).
-We chose these topics because holographers called for the resource theory, entropy is the workhorse of QI theory, and the topological application predated holographic applications of complexity.
-Other QI-complexity intersections lie outside this review's scope.
-Examples include the bounding of complexity with the quantum Wasserstein distance~\cite{Li_22_Wasserstein}, the relationship between complexity and quantum circuits' expressivity~\cite{Haug_21_Capacity}, and applications of complexity to quantum machine learning~\cite{Haug_24_Generalization}.
+There, we saw that very special definitions of complexity are completely fixed by the entanglement and R\'enyi entropies.} Finally, the probability distribution over bitstrings $|x\rangle, x\in\{0,1\}^n$ induced by measuring a state also serves as a tool for bounding complexity (Sec.~\ref{ssec:concentration}).
+Other QI-complexity intersections that we do not discuss extensively below include the bounding of complexity in terms of the quantum Wasserstein distance~\cite{Li_22_Wasserstein}, the relationship between complexity and the expressivity of quantum circuits~\cite{Haug_21_Capacity}, and applications of complexity to quantum machine learning~\cite{Haug_24_Generalization}.